-- B) Instances where Preferential Engineering is applicable particularly in M&E engineering system or product are: - a) Absence of Dominant Open Standard
+- 6.2.1.2 Instances where Preferential Engineering is applicable particularly in M&E engineering system or product are: - a) Absence of Dominant Open Standard

-Where industrial practice do not, at the time of writing the specification, support a universal accepted 'open' standard or multiple 'open' standards PES may be proposed and/or accepted; examples of such instances (as of year 2003) are:
+Where industry practice do not, at the time of writing the specification, support a universal accepted 'open' standard or multiple 'open' standards PES may be proposed and/or accepted; examples of such instances are:

-- i) in data networking technology including data network switching technology (Gigabit, ATM, Frame Relay etc) and associated data networking topology. - ii) in control and automation systems and components such as Programmable Logic Controllers (PLC), System Control and Automated Data Acquisition System (SCADA), Building Management System (BMS), Building Automation System (BAS), soft start and soft switching system and other types of control and automation at the device and system level. - iii) in energy System and Energy Efficient System which include district cooling and ice storage system, co-generation, renewable energy system, adsorption chillers and other exotic technologies under this category.
+- i) in data networking technology including data network switching technology (Gigabit, ATM, Frame Relay etc.) and associated data networking topology. - ii) in control and automation systems and components such as Programmable Logic Controllers (PLC), System Control and Automated Data Acquisition System (SCADA), Building Management System (BMS), Building Automation System (BAS), soft start and soft switching system and other types of control and automation at the device and system level. - iii) in energy System and Energy Efficient System which include district cooling and thermal storage system, co-generation, renewable energy system, adsorption chillers and other cutting edge technologies under this category.

-iv) in other systems or components which can be proven to fall under this category.

-b) Technical Efficacy and Cost Efficiency
+- iv) in other systems or components which can be proven to fall under this category. - b) Technical Efficacy and Cost Efficiency than the specified system or component, PES may be proposed to the owner or client for adoption.